-This package offers travel and entrance to Somaliland’s first ever full marathon.
+This package offers travel and entrance to the Somaliland marathon.

 The marathon will take place in Hargeisa, the capital city of Somaliland.
 Along with being a great opportunity to experience this self-declared Horn of Africa nation, participants will also be supporting the work of the Darlington Foundation, a British-based charity which promotes and supports the education of students in Somaliland; our aim is to encourage each entrant to raise US$1500, which enough to put one student through full-time university education.

 End Point: Hargeisa

 Cost: US$1450 per person

 Runners will be asked to try and raise US$1500 for the Darlington Foundation.
 Enough to allow someone to complete a three-year degree course.
 If this is achieved, the entrance fee to the marathon will be waived.